ayanworks/polygon-did-method-spec/README.md

 ## DID Method Name

-The DID uri for Polygon specific DID method is: polygon .
+The DID uri for Polygon specific DID method is: 'polygon' .
 A DID compatible with Polygon network will entail a prefix "did:polygon".
 This is fixed and is based upon the DID specifications.

 ## DID Method Specific Identifier